 Scoring the Middle East Operating Environment

 As noted at the beginning of this section, various aspects of the region facilitate or inhibit the ability of the U.S. to conduct military operations to defend its vital national interests against threats.
-Our assessment of the operating environment utilizes a five-point scale, ranging from “very poor” to “excellent” conditions and covering four regional characteristics of greatest relevance to the conduct of military operations:
+Our assessment of the operating environment uses a five-point scale that ranges from “very poor” to “excellent” conditions and covers four regional characteristics of greatest relevance to the conduct of military operations:

 - Very Poor.
 Significant hurdles exist for military operations.
 Physical infrastructure is insufficient or nonexistent, and the region is politically unstable.
 In addition, the U.S. military is poorly placed or absent, and alliances are nonexistent or diffuse.